Ktofoti is a self-picking farm in Bethlehem of Galilee. They grow many different types of vegetables and some berries.

 Can you guess what this plant is?

 That is broccoli, and this is how it looks in the beginning.
-Over time it becomes denser till it is the broccoli that we see in grocery stores.
+Over time it becomes denser until the broccoli we see in grocery stores.

-There were also some flowers you could pick, but my daughter preferred feeding goats with lettuce.
+You could pick some flowers, but my daughter preferred feeding goats with lettuce.
 Thus, we left the flowers.

 On the entrance, which is also the exit, you can find empty plastic bags.
-You fill them with whatever you picked up.
+You fill them with whatever you pick up.

-While I was there, I heard that some families complain about the price.
-And indeed, for a big family, it is not cheap.
-But, if you do it smartly, you can return more than half of the cost via the vegetables and fruits you pick.
+While there, I heard some families complain about the price.
+And indeed, for a big family, this attraction is not cheap.
+But, if you do it smartly, you can return more than half the cost via the vegetables and fruits you pick.
 Moreover, you can also find coupons online.

 After considering this, the price is not so scary, and overall we loved it.
 It is a fun experience for the whole family.
 And I want my kids to know that vegetables and fruits are not growing in the supermarket.

-Have you ever been at Ktofoti?
+Have you ever been to Ktofoti?
 Tell us in the comments below.